home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 ### The `config.yaml` file

-This is your add-on configuration, which tell the Supervisor what to do and how to present your add-on.
+This is your add-on configuration, which tells the Supervisor what to do and how to present your add-on.

 For an overview of all valid add-on configuration options have a look [here](/docs/add-ons/configuration#add-on-configuration)